aiorgdev/claude-plugins/claude-prd/README.md

 /plugin marketplace add aiorgdev/claude-plugins

 # Install to your project
-/plugin install claude-spec --scope project
+/plugin install claude-prd --scope project
 ```

 ## Usage

-### Start a new spec
+### Start a new PRD
 ```
-/spec new
+/prd new
-/spec new "bookmarks feature"
+/prd new "bookmarks feature"
 ```

 Or just say it naturally: